thakurajayL/quality-share/docs/stories.md

 *   **Story 1.2:** As a developer, I want a new Python project initialized with Poetry in the `pipeline` directory, so that I can start developing the AI Curation Pipeline.
 *   **Story 1.3:** As the project owner, I want a basic Hugo site initialized in the `site` directory, so that we have a starting point for the website.
 *   **Story 1.4:** As a developer, I want a basic CI/CD pipeline that automatically builds and deploys the Hugo site to GitHub Pages on every push to the `main` branch.
-*   **Story 1.5:** As a developer, I want a basic testing workflow that runs `pytest` on every Pull Request to ensure code quality.
+*   **Story 1.5:** As a developer, I want a basic testing workflow that runs `pytest` on every Pull Request to ensure code quality, with a target of 80% test coverage for the Python pipeline.
+*   **Story 1.6:** As a project owner, I want to ensure that the implementation of the project is consistent with the architectural decisions and requirements documented in the `docs` directory, so that we have a high-quality and maintainable codebase.

 ---